ryukinix/ryukinix.github.io/_posts/2017-04-06-decorating.md

 ## Description

-[decorating](https://github.com/ryukinix/decorating) encourages an exploration into the limits of decorators in `Python`.
-While decorators might by new to beginners, they are an extremely useful feature of the language.
-They can be similar to Lisp Macros, but without changes to the AST, actually only work like "Wrapper Macros".
+[decorating](https://github.com/ryukinix/decorating) encourages an exploration into the limits of decorators in Python.
+While decorators might be new to beginners, they are an extremely useful feature of the language.
+They can be similar to Lisp Macros, but without changes to the AST, they actually only work like "Wrapper Macros".
 Great decorator examples are `@animated` and `@writing` on this project.
-This repository is made from scratch, just using Python's Standard Library, so then no any dependency!
+This repository is made from scratch, using only Python's Standard Library, so there are no dependencies!